yuyliu/CNOL/otf/README.md

 # Fonts
-*Adobe Fangsong*, *Adobe Kaiti*, *Computer Modern Unicode Sans Serif*, *Computer Modern Unicode Serif*, *Noto Sans CJK SC*, and *Noto Serif CJK SC* are the default fonts for typesetting the problem and solution sets for CNOL and should be put into this folder.
+*Adobe Fangsong*, *Adobe Kaiti*, *Computer Modern Unicode Sans Serif*, *Computer Modern Unicode Serif*, *Noto Sans CJK SC*, and *Noto Serif CJK SC* are the default fonts for typesetting the problem and solution sets for CNOL.
+These fonts should be downloaded/purchased and put into this folder.
 ## License
 ### [Adobe Fonts](https://fonts.adobe.com)
 > Adobe Fonts offers thousands of fonts from over 150 type foundries as part of your Creative Cloud subscription.